csula-students/cs4660-fall-2017-btmnAmbrosio/notes/graph-representation.md

 For each possible percept sequence, a rational agent should select an action that is expected to maximize its performance measure, given the evidence provided by the percept sequence and whatever built-in knowledge the agent has.

-### Omniscience

-Rationality and omniscience are different.
-An omniscience agent knows the actual outcome of its actions and can act accordingly; but omniscience is impossible in reality.

-In other word, with omniscience agent, you can perform **perfect** sequence of actions because you know the outcome.

-Rational agent, however, maximizes the expected performance, while perfection maximizes actual performance.

-Our definition earlier about rational agent doesn't require omniscience.
-We must ensure that we haven't inadvertently allowed the agent to engage in decidedly underintelligent activities.
-For example, cross a busy road without looking!

-Doing actions in order to modify future percepts -- sometimes called information gathering -- is important part of rationality.

-Our definition of rational agent also requires a rational agent not only to gather information but also to learn as much as possible from what it perceives.
-In other word, agent's initial configuration could reflect some prior knowledge of the environment, but as the agent gains experience this may be modified and augmented.

-To the extent that an agent relies on the prior knowledge of its designer rather than its own percepts, we say that the agent lacks autonomy.
-An agent should be autonomous -- it should learn what it can to compensate for partial or incorrect prior knowledge.

 ### Structure of Agents